survivejs/react-book/manuscript/07_implementing_dnd.md

 export default alt.createStore(LaneStore, 'LaneStore');
 ```

-You should see the same logs as earlier.
+You should see the same log messages as earlier.
 Next, we'll need to add some logic to make this work.
 We can use the logic outlined above here.
-We have two cases to worry about.
-Moving within a lane itself and moving from lane to another.
+We have two cases to worry about: moving within a lane itself and moving from lane to another.

 ## Implementing Note Drag and Drop Logic

-Moving within a lane itself is more complicated.
+Moving within a lane itself is complicated.
 When you are operating based on ids and perform operations one at a time, you'll need to take possible index alterations into account.
 As a result, I'm using `update` [immutability helper](https://facebook.github.io/react/docs/update.html) from React as that solves the problem in one pass.
 It is included in a separate package.
 To get started, install it using:

 ```bash
 npm i react-addons-update --save